The History of Nothing But Interconnections

 There are no impossibilities, there are nothing but interconnections.

 This line means that nothing is impossible, because somewhere out that something is possible, you just need to make that connection to bring it to fruition.
-However, this concept is entirely bullcrap.
-Within the story it is argued that ideas and imagination cannot simply be plucked out from another universe.
+However, within the story it is argued that ideas and imagination cannot simply be plucked out from another universe.
 There's also the fact that "Reality" herself claims to be the creator of the universe we live in and wants to do it over.

 Witness to Unity will have a day system where you can only do certain things once a day, and going to sleep passes time.
-You only have 20 days to save your world, so you better use that time wisely.
 Nothing But Interconnections had a similar system in mind, only instead the idea was to make sequence breaking part of the game.
 Unlike Witness To Unity, you could sleep whenever you want to recover, but that would pass time, and if you weren't careful, you might just sleep away until the end of the world.

-Also unlike Witness to Unity, everything would happen on certain days.
+Also unlike Witness to Unity, all story events would happen on specific days.
 The idea is that the story would be affected by if you went to a certain location before, during, or after a related event.
 A basic example would be going through a dungeon before "Reality" was going to show up to thwart her plans.
-While you might not immediately change anything - she might thwart your thwarting instead - the fact you got in her way would count towards something.
+While you might not immediately change anything - the fact you got in her way would count towards something.

 I am quite fond of the idea behind this system.
 A minor version of it could easily be used in Witness to Unity with side quests - and indeed certain events will happen on certain days, but they aren't what will affect the narrative, that is affected by merely playing through particular stories.
 With Nothing But Interconnections however, I would have to be incredibly careful about how much the order and time a player does things would affect the narrative later on because there would almost certainly be a configuration I hadn't thought of.